 Another option currently available is the sit-to-stand adjustable desk that combines the best of both worlds.
 Combined with an adjustable chair and an anti-fatigue mat this can go a long way towards a more healthy work environment.
 By changing positions and moving around regularly you distribute the daily workload across more of your muscles which reduces the stress on individual joints and muscles and it increases your blood flow to those tissues.

 So, which option is best for you?
 That may require a bit of trial and error to discover, but whether it’s sitting, standing, or a little of both, the tools are definitely available.
-Sign up for a free 10 day trial of our Corporate Wellness portal for information and tutorials that can help guide you to your perfect workstation set up.
+Sign up for a Free Digital Ergonomics Assessment for Home or Office for information and tutorials that can help guide you to your perfect workstation set up.